Medsafe Logo

 Consent is given subject to the following restriction:

-The vaccine may only be marketed, distributed or supplied in accordance with the directives contained in the New Zealand National Health Emergency Plan; New Zealand Influenza Pandemic Action Plan.
+The vaccine may only be marketed, or distributed in accordance with the directives contained in the current version of the New Zealand Influenza Pandemic Action Plan.

 Panvax Vaccine (Pandemic Influenza Vaccine), suspension for injection